 6. How much do you make?

-Would you ask this question to anyone else, assuming you aren’t close with them or sharing the same job title?
+Would you ask this question to anyone else?
 Probably not.
 A nanny is a professional with professional pay.
 If you wouldn’t ask a doctor or an accountant what they make, why would a nanny be any exception?